fawda123/sf_trends/README.md

     legend.title = element_blank(),
     axis.title.x= element_blank()
     ) +
-  scale_fill_manual(values = cols)
+  scale_fill_manual(values = cols) +
+  scale_y_continuous(limits = ylims)
 ```

 ![](README_files/figure-html/unnamed-chunk-6-1.png)

 ### Annually-averaged results {.tabset}

-The plots below show annually-averaged results of weighted regression for each station using the nutrient records and matched flow/salinity data.
+The plots below show annually-averaged results of weighted regression for each station using the combined nutrient records and flow/salinity data.
 The three lines in each plot represent model results for the conditional distributions of the 10th, 50th, and 90th percentiles of the nutrient record.
 Points represent model predictions and lines are flow-normalized predictions that show trends independent of flow variation.The following describes points of interest that can be idenfied from the plots:

 * General trends - flow-normalized trends over time are the most descriptive of changes, are nutrients decreasing, inreasing, or constant?
 * Differences in the percentiles - variation in the 10th or 90th percentile distributions that differ from the median response suggest changes in frequency occurrence of low or high nutrient events, respectively.
 In other words, the median response does not tell the whole picture about change in nutrient concentrations over time.